Analyzing Ashford (AINC) and Its Peers

 |$102.66 million

-Ashford’s peers have higher revenue and earnings than Ashford.
-Ashford is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Ashford’s rivals have higher revenue and earnings than Ashford.
+Ashford is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

-13.7% of Ashford shares are owned by institutional investors.
-Comparatively, 43.4% of shares of all “Management consulting services” companies are owned by institutional investors.
-62.5% of Ashford shares are owned by company insiders.
-Comparatively, 26.4% of shares of all “Management consulting services” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+13.7% of Ashford shares are held by institutional investors.
+Comparatively, 43.4% of shares of all “Management consulting services” companies are held by institutional investors.
+62.5% of Ashford shares are held by company insiders.
+Comparatively, 26.4% of shares of all “Management consulting services” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Analyst Ratings

-This is a breakdown of recent ratings and recommmendations for Ashford and its peers, as reported by MarketBeat.
+This is a breakdown of current recommendations for Ashford and its rivals, as provided by MarketBeat.com.

 |Sell Ratings